VicLouis Arreola III, director

 Click here to see partial list of Asian/Pacific church websites

 Maricel P. Felarca, administrative assistant

 After working for seven years at the Northern California Conference Office of Education, Maricel moved to the Pacific Union Conference on June 1, 2013.
 She serves as an administrative assistant for the Asian/Pacific Ministries and Stewardship Department.
 Prior to coming to the US, she worked at the Southern Asia-Pacific Division for more than four years.
 She is a Certified Administrative Professional with a specialty in Organizational Management (CAP-OM) and a current member of the International Association of Administrative Professionals.
-She earned the IAAP Member of Excellence status for 2013-2014.
+She's an IAAP Member of Excellence for 2013-2014.